Craftidore/Obsidian-Genesys/TTRPG-Statblock-Layout/README.md

 ## To install
 1. Download your desired .json file.
+2. Download the relevant CSS files (minimum essentials required for statblock styling, SWRPG styling optional).
-2. In the TTRPG Statblocks plugin settings, select 'Import from JSON,' and select the downloaded json file.
+3. In the TTRPG Statblocks plugin settings, select 'Import from JSON,' and select the downloaded json file.
+4. Turn on CSS styling in Appearance settings.

 # Usage
 A statblock may be defined in a note using the syntax below.
 Please refer to the TTRPG Statblocks README for general guidance.